How to Travel For Free: Sample Chapter Outline

 Part One: Getting There

-Interlude: Week 19 ┃ Southern Israeli Desert ┃ Kushi 101
+Interlude: The Nowhere Zoo ┃ Southern Israeli Desert

-I arrive at a desolate outpost in the middle of the Southern Israeli Desert.
+I arrive to a desolate outpost in the middle of the Southern Israeli Desert.
 The plan: provide five hours of weekday assistance to a mysterious “zoo” in exchange for room and board.
-The question: What am I doing with my life?
+The problem: I have no idea what I’m doing.

-Interlude: Week 57 ┃ Durrow, Ireland ┃ Dan and the Van
+Interlude: Dan and the Van ┃ Durrow, Ireland

 Chapter 5: Hitchhiking

-I’m no free travel guru if I haven’t hitchhiked myself—let’s take a look at my first time hitching in a country where along with not knowing the language, I also didn’t know what I was doing.
-Nevertheless, after half a day and a nap beside the highway, I made it!
+I’m no free travel guru if I haven’t hitchhiked myself—let’s take a look at my first time hitching in a country where along with not knowing the language, I also don’t know what I’m doing (a common theme of my earlier travels).
+Nevertheless, after half a day and a nap in some bushes beside the highway, I made it!

 Chapter 6: Cycle Touring

-The bike: of course it’s for getting around for free.
+The bike: of course it’s great for getting around for free.
 And using it to cover hundreds of miles?
-It’s as easy as…you know.
-Here to explain just how easy it can be is Rob Greenfield, a cycling guru with thousands of miles of worldwide free travel cycling under his belt.
+It’s as easy as, you know, riding a bike.
+I wax philosophical on the merits of cycle touring, then Rob Greenfield, a guru with thousands of miles of free worldwide cycling under his belt, brings logistics to the plate with an exclusive How to Travel for Free interview.

 Part Two: Staying There

-Perhaps the biggest question while you’re on the road is where you’ll be sleeping each night.
-Here, I introduce the primary ways to keep it free: work-exchange, housesitting, and couchsurfing.
+Perhaps the biggest question while you’re on the road is where to sleep each night.
+Here, I introduce the primary ways to keep your sojourns free—work-exchange, housesits, and couchstays—and how to factor them into the duration of your trip.

-Interlude: Week 46 ┃ England, The Grampus Inn ┃ Getting Up Close and Personal
+Interlude: The Grampus: Up Close and Personal ┃ Devon, England

-What free travel odyssey would be complete without a completely embarrassing story involving sleepwalking into my host’s room and performing yoga acrobatics?
+What free travel odyssey would be complete without a completely embarrassing story involving a British Pub, sleepwalking into my host’s room, and performing yoga acrobatics in my underwear?

 Chapter 7: Work-Exchange

-Perhaps the most lifestyle-immersive method for staying on the road indefinitely is work-exchange: living, working, and sharing meals with host families in exchange for 15-30 hours of work per week.
-Become a pro after this chapter detailing getting started, finding a host, and how to be an amazing volunteer
+The most lifestyle-immersive method for staying on the road indefinitely is work-exchange: living and sharing meals with host families in exchange for 15-30 hours of work per week.
+The benefits are immeasurable: develop passions, explore interests, beef up your résumé, and simply live a different life for a while.

-Sometimes work-exchange is…weird.
+Sometimes work-exchange is . . . weird.
 Like housemates-peeing-on-the-toilet-seat in-the-middle-of-the-night weird.
 But you know what?
 It can also be amazing.
-Like Jewish-family-in-Nazareth-inviting-you-to-their-Shabbat-dinner amazing.
+Like sharing-Shabbat-dinner-with-a Jewish-family-in-Nazareth amazing.

 Chapter 8: Housesitting

-Hosts may squabble and they may cheat at scrabble, but when you’re housesitting a beautiful coastal home in Southern Greece, these things are forgivable.
+Hosts may squabble and they may cheat at scrabble, but when you’ve scored your first housesit at a beautiful coastal home in Southern Greece, these things are forgivable.

-Centuries ago, homesteads would often offer a warm bed or hayloft to wandering passersby; the tradition is carried on today by a worldwide network of couchsurfers.
-But this isn’t about staying with just anyone, it’s about finding a safe home on the road and making friendships that last a lifetime.
-Here, the readers dispel any misgivings and end up with the homestay knowledge of a pro!
+Barely a century ago, rural homesteads offered a warm bed or hayloft to wayfaring strangers; the tradition is carried on today by an online network of worldwide couchsurfers.
+This isn’t about staying on just anyone’s crumb-filled couch, it’s about finding a safe, comfy home on the road and making friendships that last a lifetime.

 Chapter 10: The Other Guys

 But wait, there’s more!
 I weigh the hidden costs of camping, how to score P2P Rentals (like AirBNB) for free, and what the deal is with Peace Corps.
-Rounding things out I dish how to find secret savings even when you decide to pay for accommodation.
+Rounding things out, I dish out how to find secret savings even when you decide to pay for accommodation.

 Great food experiences are an imperative part of travel.
-If such experiences are free, then budget is made available for other things.
-There’s a subtle mentality shift that’s required, but satiety is guaranteed.
+It follows that if such experiences are free, then budget is more available for other things.
+A subtle mentality shift may be required, but satiety is guaranteed.

 Free meals might not be worth eating if the woman cooking them is ostensibly a witch.
-Find out what happened during a work-exchange when I and the witch didn’t see eye-to-eye.
+Find out what happened during a work-exchange when the witch and I didn’t see eye-to-eye.

 Chapter 14: That Dirty Word: Budget